Isotonix® Advanced B-Complex

 These 9 ingredients, combined with the superior delivery of Isotonix, create a powerhouse B vitamin product superior to the rest on the market.
 Isotonix Advanced B-Complex delivers all of the B vitamins to help provide the body with the necessary and important B vitamins for overall health.

 What is the dosage?
 How do I take this product?

-Pour 1 (3.3 g) level, white bottle capful of powder into the overcap.
-Add water to the line on the overcap (60 ml) water and stir.
+Pour 1 level, white bottle capful of powder into the overcap.
+Add water to the line on the overcap (60 ml) water and stir for 1 dose.
+Drink immediately after mixing is complete.
 As a dietary supplement, take once daily or as directed by your healthcare provider.
 Maximum absorption occurs when taken on an empty stomach.
 This product is isotonic only if the specified amounts of water and powder are used.